alosdiallo/Pedigree/README.md

 ### Installation process

 ### Errors and Troubleshooting
+- Incorrect file format: If the data uploaded is not in the proper format, an error will be shown:
+- For affected individuals...
+11111 or 2222
+- Grayed out page
+- Maximum upload size exceeded
+- Shini deploy error

 ### Header Requirements
 For a family data that contains affection status, the headers required in the excel sheet should be named as the folllowing:\